Dictionary of Revolutionary Marxism

 Trade wars have become even more serious in the modern capitalist-imperialist era, becoming especially intense at times of growing economic problems such as during periods when an international capitalist

 overproduction crisis is intensifying—as it is again at present.
 Each capitalist country attempts to take out its own worsening economic problems by shifting the harm to the others.
-The net result is usually to intensify the harm done to all the counries involved.
+The net result is usually to intensify the harm done to all the countries involved.
 Trade wars often involve a series of tit-for-tat reprisals in response to the actions of the other side.

 See also below.